kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 <h2>What Kevin's article was really about</h2>
 First, I don't know the context of Kevin Luecke's comments regarding developers knowing how to program.
 So I'm not going to take them <em>out</em> of context and spend time worrying about them and be bummed out.

 I'm a self-taught, web developer: I learned web stuff during late 90's when those that knew even a <em>little</em> about building websites were incredibly employable.
+This length of time has given me experience that makes me <em>still</em> incredibly employable.

-Since I'm not a classically-trained computer science developer, I'll always have to manage those feelings of insignificance...I'll live.
+Since I'm not a classically-trained computer science developer, I'll always have to deal those feelings of insignificance.
+I'll deal with them.

 Second, worrying about my feelings blinded me from realizing the main point of the article.
 That <strong>when web developers evaluate if some software solves their problems, they consistently reject it for the wrong reasons</strong>.